 - Attendance at monthly meetups and other MakerSpace events is generally free.

 - The Library may impose a charge to cover the cost of materials consumed at MakerSpace events.

-- As of July 1 2016 the cost of 3D printing is set as $3.00 per hour of printing (or part thereof).
-The costs for 3D Printing are reviewed annually and published in the Sutherland Shire Council Schedule of Fees and Charges.
+- Printing costs: $3.60 per hour of printing (or part thereof).
+The costs for 3D Printing are reviewed annually and approved in the Sutherland Shire Council Schedule of Fees and Charges.

 Enquiries can be directed to Sutherland Library on